Guidelines for Student Work with Human Subjects

 2. Student projects require human subjects review if the project meets the definition of human subjects research.

-3. Participants in most projects involving human participants must give voluntary, informed consent, even if the project does not require human subjects review.
+3. Subjects in most research projects about human beings must give voluntary, informed consent, even if the project does not require human subjects review.

 Read on for more information about each of these items.

 1. Student projects should present minimal risk

 Evergreen requires that students not engage in collecting data or information about human beings if doing so presents more than minimal risk to their subjects.
 This standard holds whether a student project requires human subjects review or not.

 Minimal risk "means that the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests” (45 CFR 46.102(i)).
 The federal Office for Human Research Protections offers detailed descriptions of minimal risk research activities.
 Also see the page, Understanding Risk.